Pothuhera

-Pothuhera is a small town located in Kurunegala District, Sri Lanka.
+Pothuhera is a town located in Kurunegala District, Sri Lanka.

 Transport

 Pothuhera is located on the A6 (Ambepussa-Trincomallee) road.

 Pothuhera is situated on the Northern Line and has a railway station, which serves as a stop for trains going from Colombo to Jaffna and Batticaloa.

 Commerce

 Branches from the following banks are located in Pothuhera: People's Bank, Bank of Ceylon, Regional Development Bank and Sanasa Bank.